Academic Catalog

 Description

-Interpretation and critique of normal and abnormal anatomy with correlation of didactic, clinical and image information.
-Written and oral case presentations with emphasis on additional subjects in superficial parts, pediatric, neonatal and vascular subjects.
+Sixth course in the critique and pathology series.
+Continuation of DMS 60E.
+Includes advanced critique of normal and abnormal anatomical images as a review for abdomen-extended, gynecology, and obstetrics registry board exams.
+Emphasis on effective communication skills via written and oral case presentations and image critiques.
 Intended for students in the Diagnostic Medical Sonography Program; enrollment is limited to students accepted in the program.

 Course Objectives